 A.P.
 Martinich (ed.): The philosophy of language

-Students who successfully complete the module at Level 5 will have:
+Students who successfully complete the module will have:

 The module will thus contribute to the aims and objectives of the Part II Philosophy programme by enabling students to acquire familiarity with themes in a major area of philosophy, to gain knowledge of some of major works in the history of philosophy and to engage critically with them.